You may not even notice you have gas leaking from your lawn mower until fumes fill your storage area. There are strong smells of gas filling the air.

-You must replace fuel lines that are cracked.
-As a prevention, replace any lines that are starting to get dry and develop cracks before they begin leaking.
+You must replace the fuel lines that are cracked.
+As prevention, replace any lines that are starting to get dry and develop cracks before they begin leaking.
 It is also a good idea to replace your fuel clamps if your John Deere uses a pinch-style clamp.

 These types of clamps are more likely to pinch your fuel lines and cause leaking.
 I like using a worm gear clamp because they are less likely to pinch your lines.

 The gas cap on your John Deere mower is designed to seal to your gas tank.
 The seal in your cap can go bad and fail to seal.
 This can cause fuel to leak around your gas cap when fuel is sloshed around the tank while operating your John Deere.

 You may not have noticed a leak in this area because gas evaporates and will not leave any sign of leaking.
 To check for a bad seal on your gas cap, rock your mower back and forth to splash fuel around the gas cap area.